 The Act required ratification by the Philippine Senate.
 The language in the bill granted the United States certain rights to military bases in the country after independence.
 The Philippine Senate found this objectionable and rejected the bill.
 This led the way for the Tydings-McDuffie Act or the Philippine Independence Act of 1934.
 The onerous language relating to US military bases was removed and the Philippine Senate approved the bill.
 Out of this the Commonwealth of the Philippines was created with a timetable for complete independence in 1945.

 Tom Too appears to face certain death at the end of the story but readers can never be sure if he is really dead.

 April 12, 1930 – In a letter from Lester Dent to John F. Byrne, Managing Editor of Action Stories regarding a previously rejected story.
-Dent noted that he was also including a filler article of 200 words, “Piracy in Chinese Waters.”
+Dent noted that he was also including a filler article of two hundred words, “Piracy in Chinese Waters.”